OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 - compare results of different classifiers; analyze performance on multiple metrics

-# Future Work: Risk-Flag and Resource Prompt System
+# Future Step: Risk-Flag and Resource Prompt System
-- Upon further improving model performance and robustness, future work could involve the development of a risk-flag and resource prompt system designed to respond to extreme emotional distress detected in social media posts, particularly indicators of suicidal ideation.
+- Upon further improving model performance and robustness, future work could involve the development of a risk-flag and resource prompt system designed to respond to extreme emotional distress detected in social media posts, particularly indicators of extreme emoyional distress.
 Rather than functioning as a diagnostic tool, this system would act as an early-warning mechanism that identifies high-risk language patterns and triggers supportive interventions.
 - When a post is classified as high risk, the system could prompt the application to display a mental health support message alongside accessible resources, such as crisis hotline information, text-based support services, or links to mental health organizations.
 The goal of this approach would be to provide timely, non-intrusive support and encourage help-seeking behavior, while maintaining user privacy and ethical safeguards.